-Put chick peas in a food processor (or vitamix if you have one).
+Put chickpeas in a food processor (or Ninja if you have one).

 Add lemon juice, tahini, one sliced garlic clove, a little cumin if you like it, salt (start with very little and adjust later if needed) blend it all together until you get a light smooth spread.

 If the spread is too thick and pasty add some of the cooking water you saved, gradually, until you get the consistency you like ( I like mine light and fluffy).

 Serve with an extra virgin olive oil dribbled on top.